 Taking advantage of this requires having some of your net worth invested in appreciated stock or other securities, knowing or being able to obtain the cost basis of such securities, and arranging to transfer the stock directly to a charity, which is generally a fairly easy process, but varies from broker to broker; waiting until December 31 can be especially problematic, due to processing delays, if you're trying to do this.

 GiveWell can take direct transfers of stock for the support of our top charities.
-If you are interested in making a donation to GiveWell via stocks or securities, please follow the instructions here to donate to GiveWell's top charities, here to donate for GiveWell's unrestricted use (likely to support GiveWell's operations), or here to donate to GiveWell's standout charities.
+If you are interested in making a donation to GiveWell via stocks or securities, please follow the instructions here to donate to GiveWell's top charities or here to donate for GiveWell's unrestricted use (likely to support GiveWell's operations).
 Another option is to take advantage of a donor-advised fund, discussed immediately below.

 5. Look into donor-advised funds to make the process smoother and more consistent year-to-year.